codefl0w/QuickADB/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.10 or higher (Only for building, executables work out of the box)
 - USB debugging enabled on the target device
 - _(For root features)_ A rooted device with `su` access